 These Membership Terms and Conditions (“Terms”) are a binding agreement between end user (the corporation, business, other entity or natural person in whose name the membership is purchased) (“Member”) and EnsembleIQ, d/b/a The Path to Purchase Institute (the “Institute”), an Illinois corporation with a place of business at 8550 W. Bryn Mawr Ave, Suite 200, Chicago, IL 60631.

 1.1.
 Annual membership dues are based on a 12-month, calendar year term, starting on January 1 and expiring on December 31.
-Newly admitted members will pay prorated dues based on their start date and an expiration of December 31 of same year.
 Should Membership be terminated for violation of these Terms, or if Member cancels its Membership for any reason, no dues will be refunded, and any dues already paid or billed shall be due.
 The Institute reserves the right to change Membership dues and benefits at any time, and membership period/term upon notice.

 2. TERM AND RENEWALS

 2.1.
-The initial membership term begins when payment is received, and membership is activated by Institute (“Effective Date”) and ends on December 31 of same year.
-Approximately ninety (90) days before the end of the membership term, Institute will issue an invoice to Member for renewal of Member’s Path To Purchase Institute membership for an additional 1-year, at Institute’s then current rate for annual dues, payable upon receipt.
-Upon Member’s timely payment of such invoice, and Institute’s acceptance of such payment, Member’s membership shall renew for an additional 1-year term.
-Institute may, in Institute’s sole discretion, accept or reject any late payment of membership renewal dues.
+The initial membership term begins when payment is received, and membership is activated by the Institute (“Effective Date”) and ends on December 31 of same year unless otherwise stated.
+Approximately ninety (90) days before the end of the membership term, the Institute will issue a renewal agreement for an additional 1-year, at the Institute’s then current rate for annual dues, followed by an invoice payable upon receipt.
+Upon Member’s timely payment of such invoice, and the Institute’s acceptance of such payment, Member’s membership shall renew for an additional 1-year term.
+The Institute may, in the Institute’s sole discretion, accept or reject any late payment of membership renewal dues.
 Any late payment of annual dues shall not extend the next renewal term beyond its normal expiration date if dues were timely paid.